miamtech/mealz-documentation/docs/web_ssr/customization/window-mealz.md

     It sends the number of **ingredients** and not of products because the SDK has no way of knowing the quantity of the potential products NOT added.
   :::
 - `shouldDisplayIngredientPicturesOnRecipeCard: (should: boolean) => void`: If true is passed, recipe-cards will diplay pictures of the ingredients.
-- `setDefaultIngredientPicture: (url: string) => void`: Set a default url for if there aren't any picture for an ingredient
+- `setDefaultIngredientPicture: (url: string) => void`: Set a default url to use if there aren't any picture for an ingredient
-- `setDefaultRecipePicture: (url: string) => void`: Set a default url for if there aren't any picture for a recipe
+- `setDefaultRecipePicture: (url: string) => void`: Set a default url to use if there aren't any picture for a recipe
 - `setDifficultyLevels: (levels: { value: number, label: string }[]) => void`: Override default labels for difficulty levels
   :::note
     `levels`: The list of labels to override for each difficulty (difficulties are respectively **1: Easy, 2: Medium, 3: Hard**).